grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 }
 ```

 And we're done.
 Now if we need another test, e.g. for division, we can just add a new method call to the `Main()` method and implement it.
-Inside it, we can reuse the `AssertTwoIntegersAreEqual()` method, since the check for division would be analogous.
+Inside this new test, we can reuse the `AssertTwoIntegersAreEqual()` method, since the check for division would also be about comparing two integer values.

 As you see, we can easily write automated checks like this, using our primitive methods.
 However, this approach has some disadvantages:

-1. Every time we add new test, we have to update the `Main()` method, adding a call to the new test.
-If you forget to add such a call, the test will never be run.
+1. Every time we add a new test, we have to update the `Main()` method with a call to the new test.
+If we forget to add such a call, the test will never be run.
 At first it isn’t a big deal, but as soon as we have dozens of tests, an omission will become hard to notice.
 2. Imagine your system consists of more than one application -- you would have some problems trying to gather summary results for all of the applications that your system consists of.
 3. Soon you'll need to write a lot of other methods similar to `AssertTwoIntegersAreEqual()` -- the one we already have compares two integers for equality, but what if we wanted to check a different condition, e.g. that one integer is greater than another?
 What if we wanted to check equality not for integers, but for characters, strings, floats etc.?
 What if we wanted to check some conditions on collections, e.g. that a collection is sorted or that all items in the collection are unique?
-4. Given that a test fails, it would be hard to navigate from the commandline output to the corresponding line of the source in your IDE.
+4. Given a test fails, it would be hard to navigate from the commandline output to the corresponding line of the source in your IDE.
 Wouldn't it be easier if you could click on the error message to take you immediately to the code where the failure occurred?

 For these and other reasons, advanced automated test frameworks were created such as CppUnit (for C++), JUnit (for Java) or NUnit (C#).
 Such frameworks are in principle based on the very idea that I sketched above, plus they make up for the deficiencies of our primitive approach.
 They derive their structure and functionality from Smalltalk's SUnit and are collectively referred to as **xUnit family** of test frameworks.